-Various personal accounts associated with the Chief Investment Officer and other Eagle personnel are managed by the firm, which, at times, creates a conflict.
+Various personal accounts associated with members of the CIO Team and other Eagle personnel are managed by the firm, which, at times, creates a conflict.
 There is at times an incentive to favor such accounts when making trading decisions.
 To address such conflicts of interest, purchases and sales in these accounts are executed at the end of the trading day or after all other transactions in the specific securities are completed.
-Investments in private placements are required to be precleared by Compliance.
+Investments in private placements are required to be precleared by Eagle's compliance team, which includes the CCO (the "Compliance Team").

-Managing the Fund and Separate Accounts.
-Conflicts of interest arise, at times, from the fact that Eagle provides investment management services to a variety of clients, including investment funds, managed accounts, proprietary accounts, other pooled investment vehicles, and the Fund.
+Managing the Fund, Eagle ETF and Separate Accounts.
+Conflicts of interest arise, at times, from the fact that Eagle provides investment management services to a variety of clients, including investment funds, managed accounts, proprietary accounts, other pooled investment vehicles, the Eagle ETF and the Fund.

-In general clients (including the Fund) have investment objectives, programs, strategies and positions that are similar to or conflict with each other, or in a sense can be competing with each other for the same investment opportunities.
-Some clients, such as the Fund, have the ability to hedge and make other decisions that could be contrary to or conflict with the investment decisions being made on behalf of other clients.
+In general, clients (including the Fund and Eagle ETF) have investment objectives, programs, strategies and positions that are similar to or conflict with each other, or in a sense can be competing with each other for the same investment opportunities.
+Some clients, such as the Fund and Eagle ETF, have the ability to hedge and make other decisions that could be contrary to or conflict with the investment decisions being made on behalf of other clients.
 Such conflicts could affect the prices and availability of securities in which the clients invest.